-The Arup report describes how the Edgar Street access driveway will be limited to St Patricks College staff who are currently using Edgar Street.
+The Arup report describes how the Edgar Street access driveway will be limited to St Patricks College staff that are currently using Edgar Street.

-The new underground car park in the north western corner of the campus will have a major access driveway from Barker Road to provide access for Australian Catholic University staff and students.
-A secondary access driveway is proposed from Edgar Street to provide access to 30 car spaces to be used by St Patricks College staff members.
-Access to these spaces will be controlled by a boom gate control system.
-Whilst St Patricks College is not increasing staff numbers, it currently has an undersupply of staff parking spaces on their campus leading to double parking on-site and overflow parking on-street.
+The new underground car park in the north western corner of the campus will have an access driveway from Barker Road to provide access for ACU staff and students.
+A secondary access driveway is proposed from Edgar Street to provide access to 30 car spaces to be used by St Patricks College staff members......Whilst St Patricks College is not increasing staff numbers, it currently has an undersupply of staff parking spaces on their campus leading to double parking on-site and overflow parking on-street.
 The 30 staff spaces will improve parking conditions for St Patricks but will generate no new vehicle trips on the local street system.